JamesYFC/SUSMachine/README.md

 };
 ```

+You can then trigger these events with `fsm.TriggerEvent(TEvents eventToTrigger)`.

 ## Stateful Data

 To keep track of and modify variables within a state object, use the `Stateful<TStates, TData>` or `Stateful<TStates, TEvents, TData>` classes.